 Using The Courses

-All of the Learn Foundation Law courses, with the exception of Anti-Bribery/Anti-Corruption Compliance, are compatible with most mobile devices.
-The Anti-Bribery course will only work on Flash-enabled devices.
+All of the Learn Foundation Law courses are compatible with most mobile devices.

 For optimized use of our courses on tablets and Android phones, download the free Articulate Mobile Player app in your device’s app store.
 Please note that the controls for mobile usage might differ slightly from what is explained in the course transcript.
 Use on the iPhone is limited at this time.